Terms of Employment Individual Choices Model

 Individual Choices Model Deadlines: 30 April or 30 November

 You can submit your application for the Individual Choices Model starting from 1 February:

-- You can use your holiday allowance, gross salary or end-of-year bonus up to and including 30 November.
+- You can use your gross salary up to and including 30 November.

 The Individual Choices Model may in some cases be fiscally advantageous.
 For example, if you use your gross salary to pay your union fees or sports membership, you will not be taxed on this part of your salary.
 The example below illustrates how you can calculate your fiscal advantage.

 Example of fiscal advantage